Mt. San Antonio College to UCSD

 Frequently Asked Questions

 What GPA do I need to transfer from Mt.
-SAC to UCSD for Business Economics?
+SAC to UCSD for Business Administration?

 Can I use IGETC to satisfy general education requirements when transferring from Mt.
-SAC to UCSD for Business Economics?
+SAC to UCSD?

 Explore More